 The one-year Master of Arts degree in Central European History was first launched at CEU in 1992.
-It is registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and is also accredited as "further professional training" ("szakirányú továbbképzés") by the Hungarian Accreditation Committee.
+It is registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and is also accredited in Austria by AQ Austria.

 Who should apply?

-In accordance with the CEU academic calendar the History Department offerings are divided into a Pre-Session (2 weeks: September), the Fall term (12 weeks: late September to December), the Winter term (12 weeks: January-March) and a Spring Session (10 weeks: April-June).
-The Pre-Session (general orientation about the university and about the curriculum) is designed to introduce students to resources both within CEU and in Budapest.
+In accordance with the CEU academic calendar the History Department offerings are divided into a Pre-Session (2 weeks: September), the Fall term (12 weeks: late September to December), the Winter term (12 weeks: January–March) and a Spring Session (10 weeks: April–June).
+The Pre-Session (general orientation about the university and about the curriculum) is designed to introduce students to resources both within CEU and in Vienna.
 The Fall and Winter terms consist of intensive coursework and lay the groundwork for the Master's thesis.
 For the one-year MA the Spring Session is largely research-oriented.
 During April students do fieldwork or archival research.
-The university provides modest grants to assist students in accomplishing their research (in early February, information is made available about the application procedure for these grants).
-After the research break, there is an optional educational trip to Vienna.
+The university provides modest grants to assist students in accomplishing their research (information is made available about the application procedure for these grants in early February).
 In May all students return to CEU to consult with their thesis supervisors, participate in workshops with faculty and fellow students to present their projects, and complete their theses by the second week of June.

 Orientation (M) 0